ards4u/ards4u/README.md

 - 👋 Hi, I’m @ards4u
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Datascince
 - 🌱 I’m currently learning ...Python and willing to explore datascience field
 - 💞️ I’m looking to collaborate on ...my learnings
 - 📫 How to reach me ...insta